-The olive's feather-shaped leaves grow opposite one another.
-Their skin is rich in tannin, giving the mature leaf its gray-green appearance.
+The olive is an evergreen tree.
 The leaves are replaced every two or three years, leaf-fall usually occurring at the same time new growth appears in the spring.

 "Manzanillo" or "Manzanilla", a medium-large, rounded-oval fruit, with purple-green skin that changes to deep blue-black when mature, originated in Dos Hermanas, Seville, in southern Spain.
 "Manzanillas" means little apples in Spanish.
-Known for a rich taste and thick pulp, it is a prolific bearer, grown around the world.
-The pulp parts readily with its bitterness and is exceedingly rich when pickled.
+Known for a rich taste and thick pulp.
 Excellent for oil and pickles.

 Many olive tree growers raise their trees in boxes and sell them based on the size of the box such as 24”, 36”, 48” etc. Unlike them, our trees are field grown, mature trees.
 The price generally depends on the age of the tree and size of the trunk.
 All of our trees (Large or Extra Large) all have a root ball equivalent to a 60" box.

 We offer 2 different sizes/price categories.
 Please keep in mind that the "smallest' trees we sell are 20 years old and at least 12-14ft tall.
 We do not sell anything smaller.
 All our prices are in the ground prices.
 All you have to do is dig the hole.

 Please note that all our trees are fruiting.